Search results for

 There’s a new function within the Notifications section called “Notification cooldown.”
 It lowers the volume of successive notifications from the same app.
 It’s designed to prevent users from being overwhelmed by too many notifications.

-While we spotted this feature in the first Android 15 Developer Preview, the first beta hid the feature below the surface.
+While we spotted this feature in the first Android 15 Developer Preview, the first beta hid it below the surface.
 It’s possible Google wants to let this feature cook a bit longer before releasing it to the public.
+The feature shows signs of activity in QPR1 Beta 2, so it doesn’t seem to be abandoned.

 In newer builds, we also spotted a new toggle called “vibrate when unlocked.”
-According to the description, this toggle makes it so your phone will “only vibrate when [the] screen is unlocked.”
+According to the description, this toggle makes your phone “only vibrate when [the] screen is unlocked.”

 Notification cooldown settings with vibrate option